nicksexton/gui-tools/README.md

 string_parse.c - library of functions for reading config files and getting their data out into a set of C data structures.
 Some functions should be customised for program-specific data.
-NOTE that important program-specific settings (eg., parameter names) are hard coded in string_parse.c
+NOTE that important program-specific settings (eg., parameter names) are currently hard coded in string_parse.c

 gtk_config_files - example code for a gui which uses string_parse library to read parameter